e-milho/trality/README.md

 All parameters, trailing parameters and limits can be set globally (as default) and also, optionally, can be set individually for any or each portfolio pair (overrides default).

-REV 6:
+REV 5.5
-- Changed the method of calculating BBANDS strength.
-- Introducing a longer interval of Bollinger Bands to reinforce the buy/sell signal
+- Corrected a small but important error in code :D